Orbital stability of smooth solitary waves for the modified Camassa-Holm equation: Introduction

-Inspired by the works in \cite{HL13, LP22, EJL24}, we aim to study the stability of smooth solitary wave solutions of the mCH equation \eqref{1} using a Hamiltonian structure, written in the variable $m$, that admits Casimirs.
+Inspired by the works in \cite{HL13, LP22, EJL24}, we aim to study the stability of smooth solitary wave solutions of the mCH equation \eqref{1} using a Hamiltonian structure, written in the variable $m$, that admits {{Casimirs$^1$}} \footnote{$^1$Casimirs are conserved functionals that have a zero Poisson bracket with all other functionals, including the Hamiltonian itself}.
 Our general approach is as follows.
 First, we establish the existence of smooth solitary waves for \eqref{1} under nonzero boundary conditions.
 We then demonstrate that such waves can be considered as critical points of an appropriate action functional expressed in the variable $m$, constructed out of a linear combination of the Hamiltonian and the Casimirs, similarly as done for the $b$-family in \cite{HL13, LP22, LL24} and for the Novikov equation in \cite{EJL24} (with the Casimirs for the Novikov equation given in \cite[Section 3]{Hone08}).
 Note that the $b$-family is a peakon equation that has a free parameter denoted by $b$ \cite{dhh, Dullin}, which includes two integrable cases: the Camassa--Holm equation \cite{CH93} ($b=2$) and the Degasperis--Procesi equation \cite{dp} ($b=3$).
 Novikov proposed the integrable Novikov peakon equation in \cite{Novikov}, and it is regarded as a generalization of the Camassa-Holm equation that accounts for cubic nonlinearities.

 Next, we aim to determine conditions that ensure such solitary waves are constrained local extrema of the Hessian of the associated action functional.
 This strategy is in line with the Energy-Casimir method \cite{ecmethod}, except that in the next step, one finds that the Hessian operator has negative spectrum.
 Nevertheless, after establishing the spectral properties of the Hessian operator, we show that these waves are orbitally stable in the constrained space, provided that a so-called Vakhitov-Kolokolov condition \cite{VK73} is satisfied.
 Finally, we verify that the Vakhitov-Kolokolov condition always holds, indicating that the smooth solitary wave solutions of the mCH equation \eqref{1} are orbitally stable, a consequence of the general stability result established in \cite{GSS87}.